dimi67ch/top-codebase/doc/playbook-usage.md

       ```
     In this case we deployed **wordpress** from the **bitnami repo** we downloaded before.
 You can install every Helm chart you want by listing its `name` and `chart_ref` under the `deployments` section.

+  - which additional **files** you want to apply to the Kubernetes cluster
+    ```yaml
+    files:
+    - filename: "docker_registry_config.yaml"
+    - filename: "docker_registry_config_fullstack.yaml"
+    - filename: "http-ingress.yaml"
+    ```
+    That files have to be located in `codebase/ansible/roles/microk8s/files/` and automatically will be applied in a loop.

 ## Set attribute on deployments
-You can set attributes of your helm chart deployments in the playbook by overriding the existing ones.
+You can set attributes of your Helm chart deployments in the playbook by overriding the existing ones.
-For that, you can use the `set_values:` key and list your wished attributes in key:value style:
+For that, you can use the `set_values:` key and list your wished attributes in **key=value** style:
 ```yaml
 deployments:
   - name: "wordpress"